 BOTANICAL ART CLASSES

-Botanical Art Classes (4 per school term) are currently held on Fridays from 10am to 3pm in the Maud Gibson Room (which is near the RBG Cranbourne Office).
-In 2014, classes will be held on the second and fourth Wednesday of the month, 4 times per term from 10am to 3pm in the Friends’ Room (also near the RBG Cranbourne Office), starting on 12th February.
+In 2014, Botanical Art classes are being held on the second and fourth Wednesday of the month, 4 times per term from 10am to 3pm in the Friends’ Room, near the RBG Cranbourne Office, starting on 12th February.

 The maximum class size is 10, ensuring individual attention.
 It is suitable for beginners or artists with some experience.
 Fees are $210 for members and $235 for non-members.

-Our recent Wednesday workshop was conducted by Elena Kolotusha who demonstrated her technique of combining colour pencil, pastel and gouache on textured pastel paper.
-It was a fascinating insight into one of the approaches employed by this accomplished artist.
-Her generous presentation engaged our participants and gave us the opportunity to experiment under Elena’s guidance.
-The power and freshness of her art and clarity of presentation gave us much inspiration and pleasure.
+Our final Wednesday workshop for 2013 was conducted by Elena Kolotusha who demonstrated her technique of combining colour pencil, pastel and gouache on textured pastel paper.
+It was a fascinating insight into one of the approaches employed by this accomplished artist and her presentation gave us much inspiration and pleasure.